FACTBOX-Iran's crude oil buyers in Asia, Europe

 SOUTH KOREA: Became the first major Asian consumer of

-Iranian crude to announce a halt in imports due to the European
+Iranian crude to announce a halt in imports due to a European

 Union ban on insuring tankers carrying Iranian oil.
 But Asia's